therealsid19/FinalProj/README.md

 ### Prerequisites

 - Node.js
-- Firebase account (for authentication and database)
+- Clerk and Firebase account (for authentication and database)
-- Google Cloud API Key (for Maps and Email services)
+- Google Cloud API Key (for Maps services)
+- SendGrid API Key (for Email services)

 ### Installation